splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

 Get started with Incident Intelligence
 =====================================================

-For a step-by-step tutorial on how to set up Incident Intelligence, see :ref:`set-up-incident-intelligence`.
+For a step-by-step tutorial on how to set up Incident Intelligence, see :ref:`ii-set-up-incident-intelligence`.

 What can I do with Incident Intelligence?
 ===================================================